-24-hour samples of PM0.1, PM2.5, and PM10 were collected simultaneously for the first time at a roadside site (Vinacomin) and a mixed site (HUST) in Hanoi, Vietnam during the wet (August) and dry seasons (October to December) in 2015.
-High levels of PM0.1 (6.06 ± 2.71 µg m–3), PM2.5 (71.06 ± 47.52 µg m–3) and PM10 (106.47 ± 63.95 µg m–3) were observed, especially in the rice straw open burning episode.
-The influence of some meteorological factors and trajectories on PM0.1 concentrations was negligible compared to that on larger particles.
-The average concentrations of organic carbon (OC) and elemental carbon (EC) for PM0.1, PM2.5, and PM10 were 2.77 ± 0.98 µg m–3 and 0.63 ± 0.32 µg m–3, 23.81 ± 21.16 µg m–3 and 6.17 ± 5.87 µg m–3, 34.93 ± 20.07 µg m–3 and 8.38 ± 4.92 µg m–3, respectively.
-Total carbon (TC) accounted for 59.19%, 44.65% and 43.79% of the mass of PM0.1, PM2.5, and PM10, respectively.
+24-hour samples of PM0.1, PM2.5, and PM10 were collected simultaneously for the first time at a roadside site (Vinacomin) and a mixed site (HUST) in Hanoi, Vietnam, during the wet (August) and dry seasons (October to December) in 2015.
+High levels of PM0.1 (6.06 ± 2.71 µg m–3), PM2.5 (71.06 ± 47.52 µg m–3), and PM10 (106.47 ± 63.95 µg m–3) were observed, especially in the rice straw open burning episode.
+The influence of some meteorological factors and trajectories on PM0.1 concentrations was negligible compared to larger particles.
+The average concentrations of organic carbon (OC) and elemental carbon (EC) for PM0.1, PM2.5, and PM10 were 2.77 ± 0.98 µg m–3 and 0.63 ± 0.32 µg m–3, 23.81 ± 21.16 µg m–3 and 6.17 ± 5.87 µg m–3, and 34.93 ± 20.07 µg m–3 and 8.38 ± 4.92 µg m–3, respectively.
+The total carbon (TC) accounted for 59.19%, 44.65%, and 43.79% of the mass of PM0.1, PM2.5, and PM10, respectively.
 The OC/EC ratios ranged 3.62–5.68, in which the ratios of PM0.1 were the highest, except for those in the biomass burning period.
-The char-EC/soot-EC ratios widely fluctuate (0.94–4.61), meaning the more efficiency in source identification.
-Strong correlations between OC and EC of all particle sizes were found (R2 = 0.84–0.99), excluding those of PM0.1 in the dry season at Vinacomin (R2 = 0.61), implying the influence of biomass burning.
-The concentrations of Secondary Organic Carbon (SOC) were 1.12 ± 0.43 µg m–3, 9.49 ± 8.26 µg m–3, 9.59 ± 7.72 µg m–3, accounting for 42.7%, 42.3%, and 27.9% of total OC for PM0.1, PM2.5, and PM10, respectively, indicating the dominant contribution of secondary sources to OC, especially with the finer particles.
-The results would be significantly valuable for Vietnam’s database of atmospheric particles.
+The char-EC/soot-EC ratios widely fluctuated (0.94–4.61), meaning higher efficiency in the source identification.
+Strong correlations between the OC and EC in all particle sizes were found (R2 = 0.84–0.99), excluding those of PM0.1 in the dry season at Vinacomin (R2 = 0.61), implying the influence of biomass burning.
+The concentrations of Secondary Organic Carbon (SOC) were 1.12 ± 0.43 µg m–3, 9.49 ± 8.26 µg m–3, and 9.59 ± 7.72 µg m–3, accounting for 42.7%, 42.3%, and 27.9% of the total OC for PM0.1, PM2.5, and PM10, respectively, indicating the dominant contribution of secondary sources to OC, especially in the finer particles.
+These results are highly valuable to Vietnam’s database of atmospheric particles.